Peripli/service-manager/docs/usage/labels.md

 A mixed query is a query that is performed both on fields and labels.
 Example: `Give me all non-test visibilities for platform with id 038001bc-80bd-4d67-bf3a-956e4d545e3c.` This would translate to `/visibilities?fieldQuery=platform_id = 038001bc-80bd-4d67-bf3a-956e4d545e3c&labelQuery=test eqornil false`

-# Supported entities
+# Supported resources

-Service Manager supports `field querying` for the following entities, where each entity might define which of its fields can be queried:
+Service Manager supports `field querying` for all, where each resource might define which of its fields can be queried.
-* service broker
-* visibility

-Service Manager supports `label querying` for the following entities:
+Service Manager supports `label querying` for the following resources:
 * service broker
 * visibility